neilstudd/practical-automation/cineworld-listings/README.md

 ## How I could improve the script in the future

+* Change the "reset" code to just automatically detect the next Friday, for easier initial setup
 * Display showtimes within the email (though this duplicates a feature which is already available through the Cineworld website)
 * Link each film to its relevant page on the Cineworld website
 * Filter-out films that I've already seen (sync with Letterboxd watched movies, or build own system for checking them off)